 The actors were nicer than the actresses.
 At least they called her by her name and didn't mind if their costume was off or a bit stained.
 The women called her 'girl', as in "Where's the girl?"
 "Girl, where's my Pond's cleanser?"
 Plus they had fits if their costumes weren't perfect.
 Lily's resentment was mild because seamstress/wardrobe was a financial promotion from cleaning woman and she got to show off the sewing skills her mother had taught her: slip stitch, blanket stitch, chain, back, yo-yo, shank button and flat.
 In addition, Ray Stone, the director, was polite to her.
 He produced two sometimes three plays a season at the Skylight Studio and taught acting classes the rest of the time.
 So, small and poor as it was, the theater was as busy as a hive all year.
 In between productions and after classes, the place hummed with intense argument and sweat misted the foreheads of Mr. Stone and his students.
-Lily thought they were more animated then than on stage.
+Lily thought they were you don't from You're dead wrong of you think I was scouten I for a home with for adde in it.
+Jamething about her floured me, made me want to be Good enough for her.
+Is that to hard for you to understands Earlier you wrote about how tomages certain I was that the beatoup man and women on the \$ train would turn around and who to savehim. more animated then than on stage.
 She couldn't help overhearing these quarrels, but she didn't understand anger that wasn't about a scene or how to say some lines.
-Now that the Skylight was shut, Mr. Stone arrested, and she out of a job it was clear she should have listened closely.
+Now that the Skylight was shut down, Mr. Stone arrested, and she out of a job it was clear she should have listened closely.
 It must have been the play.
-The one that caused the problem, the picketing, then the visit from two government men in snap brim hats. tk The pay was less at Wang's Heavenly Palace Dry Cleaners and there were no tips from actors.
-Yet working in daylight was an improvement over walking in darkness to get to and from the theater.
-Lily stood in the press room, her irritation blossoming into anger.
+The one that caused the problem, the picketing, then the visit from two government men in snap brim the play TK, from her point of view, wasn't very good, that play TK, from her point of view, wasn't very good, that the play TK action but not so bad it had take closed, The pay was less at Wang's Heavenly Palace Dry Cleaners and there were no tips from actors.
+Yet working in daylight was an improvement over walking in darkness to get to and from the little bedroom she rented to theater.
+Lily stood in the pressing room, her recent the irritation blossoming into anger.
 The response she had gotten from the real estate agent had her seething.
-Frugal and minding her own business, she had added enough to what her parents' left her to put a down payment on a house.
-Searching through ads didn't help so she consulted a real estate agent.
-When she described her purpose and the neighborhood she preferred, the agent smiled and said, "I'm really sorry."
-"These are sold already?"
-Lily asked.
+Frugal and minding her own business, she had added enough to what her parents left her to leave the rooming house and put a down payment on a house of the parents which would be the parents had been and put a down payment on a house of the parents had been and put a down payment on a house of the parents had been and put a down payment on a house of the parents had been and put a down payment on a house of the parents had been and payment on a house of the payment o agency.
+When she described her purpose and the couple of houses on sale she had found, the agent smiled and said, "I'm really sorry."
+"They're sold already?" asked Lily.